-Village2Village Project continued to care for Isaac and eleven years later, he is in his final year of Secondary school, preparing for University and playing soccer.
-His older sister Christine, a teenager at the time, was inspired by his surgery to become a doctor, and will graduate with her medical degree in 2018.
+Village2Village Project continued to care for Isaac and twelve years later, he has finished Secondary school, is preparing for post-secondary education, and playing soccer.
+His older sister Christine, a teenager at the time, was inspired by his surgery to become a doctor, and graduated with her medical degree in January 2018.
 And Village2Village Project has been with them every step of the way.

 Inebe Ketty, who was eight years old when we met her, lived deep in the village in Serere.
 She never knew her father, as he abandoned her mother before she was born.
 Ketty’s mother Betty was HIV+ and very ill.
-When we met Betty in January of 2006, she looked like she would only survive a few more weeks.
-She was paralyzed on her left side, was unable to walk unassisted, and she stayed alone all day on the dirt floor of her thatched hut, unable to get up at all.
+When we met Ketty’s mom in January of 2006, she looked like she would only survive a few more weeks.
+Paralyzed on her left side, she was unable to walk unassisted, and she stayed alone all day on the dirt floor of her thatched hut unable to get up at all.
 Little Ketty’s life consisted of going to school, doing her chores, and watching her mother die.

-Betty went to treatment for her HIV and her toxoplasmosis, which caused the neuropathy that paralyzed her, but the money for transportation had run out.
-Her parents could no longer sell enough crops to provide the $12 cost for a bus to the hospital in Soroti and back for her treatment.
+Betty had treatment for her HIV and her toxoplasmosis, which caused the neuropathy that paralyzed her, but the money for transportation had run out.
+Her parents could no longer sell enough crops to provide the $12 cost for a bus to the hospital in Soroti and back for her medical care.

 I (Laurie) took little Ketty overnight with me to Soroti, to give her a break from the misery that she faced every day.
 She marveled at the cars, since she had never traveled the 12 miles to town.
 When she entered the home where I was staying, she eyed the single electric bulb on the ceiling with wonder, as she had never seen electricity.
 I took her out to dinner, and brushed her teeth five times before bed until the foam was no longer black and bloody.